adumont/hrm-cpu/README.md

 $ make -s clean
 ```

-## Generate new tests
+## Generating new tests

 Some levels have a test generator, so it's easy to generate new random tests (random input and the corresponding expected output).
-Insite the `gen_test.sh` you can see information about size of input, number of tests to run...
+Inside the `gen_test.sh` script you can see information about size of input, number of tests to run.

 Generally, each test will feature:
 - a random input length